gerpy/kpa-install/README.md

 **Configuration File (.cfg)**
 This relies on standard RetroArch scaling behavior rather than custom coordinate overrides.
 The `aspect_ratio_index = "0"` value forces RetroArch to strictly use the standard 4:3 aspect ratio block.

+## Universal CRT Shader Strategy (Non-Integer Safe)

+A universal shader strategy for a 640p screen relies on two fundamental rendering behaviors built into high-quality modern CRT shaders, allowing a single preset to seamlessly handle both 240p and 480p systems.

+**Separation of Mask and Scanlines**
+Modern algorithms project scanlines onto the game's native coordinates (following the game's internal resolution), but project the phosphor/shadow mask onto the screen's absolute physical coordinates (the viewport).
+This ensures the RGB pixel grid remains perfectly uniform and locked to your physical screen, preventing distortion regardless of whether the game uses strict integer or dynamic non-integer scaling.

+**The 480p Scanline Cancellation**
+To properly display black scanline gaps over a 480-line source, a display requires at least 960 physical vertical pixels.
+On a 640p screen (a 1.33x scale for 480p content), there is physically no room to draw these gaps.
+Advanced shaders detect this mathematical limit and naturally compress the scanlines.
+The result is an automatic transition: you get thick, authentic scanlines for 240p games, and a smooth, scanline-free "VGA PC monitor" look for 480p systems (Dreamcast, PS2) without ever changing the shader preset.

+#### Option 1: `crt-easymode.slangp`

+The standard baseline for clean, straightforward CRT emulation on modern handhelds.

+* **Pros:**
+* Uses excellent vertical anti-aliasing to subtly adjust scanline opacity on non-integer scales, completely eliminating vertical shimmering and banding.
+* Very lightweight and requires virtually zero configuration out-of-the-box.
+* Delivers a highly sharp, defined pixel-art image.

+* **Cons:**
+* Lacks any bloom or glow effect, which can make the image look slightly clinical or "dry" compared to a real glowing phosphor tube.
+* Does not actively blend dithering patterns (checkerboard meshes used for transparencies in Mega Drive and PS1 games remain fully visible).

+#### Option 2: `crt-guest-advanced-fast.slangp`

+The industry gold standard for CRT accuracy and comprehensive visual features.

+* **Pros:**
+* Features a highly accurate, adjustable bloom/halation module that simulates tube glow without crushing colors or washing out the image.
+* Includes excellent built-in, togglable options specifically designed to blend dithering and composite artifacts (fixing waterfalls and transparent shadows).
+* The scanline interpolation algorithm handles dynamic non-integer scaling (PS1/N64) flawlessly.

+* **Cons:**
+* Heavier performance cost than the other options (though the `fast` variant mitigates this for most mid-range handhelds).
+* The sheer volume of adjustable parameters in the shader menu can be overwhelming to dial in initially.

+#### Option 3: `crt-hyllian-glow.slangp`

+A mathematically precise alternative balancing sharpness with a highly controlled glow pass.

+* **Pros:**
+* The Hyllian algorithm was mathematically engineered specifically around solving non-integer scaling artifacts, ensuring absolute stability during vertical scrolling.
+* Delivers an incredibly sharp base image, complemented by a soft, lightweight glow pass that adds organic warmth without blurring the pixels.

+* **Cons:**
+* The standard glow version does not blend dithering patterns at all.
+(If dithering blending is a strict priority, you must manually swap to the `crt-hyllian-sgenpt-mix.slangp` variant instead).
+* The glow pass slightly softens the raw razor-sharp edges compared to the purely digital look of `easymode`.

 ```ini
 aspect_ratio_index = "0"
 video_scale_integer = "false"